cnp3/ebook/principles/security.rst

 is a major problem from a security point of view.
 To prevent this attack, Alice should never send her password in clear over a network where someone could eavesdrop the information.
-In some networks, such as an open wireless network, collecting all the data sent by a particular user is relatively easy.
+In some networks, such as an open wireless network, an attacker can easily collect all the data sent by a particular user.
 In other networks, this is a bit more complex depending on the network technology used, but various software packages exist to automate this process.
 As will be described later, the best approach to prevent this type of attack is to rely on cryptographic techniques to ensure that passwords are never